-- (iii) if it is Feasible to provide the access sought by taking Additional Steps, the nature of those Additional Steps and, to the extent known by the Port Operator, an estimate of the cost and time to undertake them; and - (iv) if it is not Feasible for the Port Operator to provide the access sought (after the consideration of possible Additional Steps), the reasons why it is not Feasible and whether the Port Operator knows of a third party who might be able to provide the access sought and if so, the identity of that third party. - (c) The Port Operator may, acting reasonably, require the Applicant to provide any additional information necessary to complete the Feasibility Study reasonably available to the Applicant. - (d) The Port Operator may engage an expert to assist in the Port Operator determining whether the access sought in the Access Application is, or would be, Feasible provided details of that expert and the estimated costs of that expert were included in the Estimated Costs or are otherwise agreed to by the Applicant before the expert is engaged. - (e) Subject to paragraph (f), the Port Operator must prepare the Feasibility Study and notify the Applicant in writing of the results of the Feasibility Study within 40 Business Days of the Applicant satisfying the requirements of clause 6.6(e)(i).
+- (iii) if it is Feasible to provide the access sought by taking Additional Steps, the nature of those Additional Steps and, to the extent known by the Port Operator, an estimate of the cost and time to undertake them; and - (iv) if it is not Feasible for the Port Operator to provide the access sought (after the consideration of possible Additional Steps), the reasons why it is not Feasible and whether the Port Operator knows of a third party who might be able to provide the access sought and if so, the identity of that third party. - (c) The Port Operator may, acting reasonably, require the Applicant to provide any additional information necessary to complete the Feasibility Study reasonably available to the Applicant. - (d) The Port Operator may engage an expert to assist in the Port Operator determining whether the access sought in the Access Application is, or would be, Feasible provided details of that expert and the estimated costs of that expert were included in the Estimated Costs or are otherwise agreed to by the Applicant before the expert is engaged. - (e) Subject to paragraph (f), the Port Operator must prepare the Feasibility Study and notify the Applicant in writing of the results of the Feasibility Study within 40 Business Days (or such longer period as may reasonably be required by the Port Operator where the Access Application is a Complex Access Application) of the Applicant satisfying the requirements of clause 6.6(f)(i).
 At the request of the Applicant, the Port Operator shall provide a copy of the Feasibility Study to the Applicant.